irvMol/dogWalking/README.md

 # DogWalking

-DogWalking is a responsive web app built with PHP and Javascript.
-This website was built as a marketing tool for a dog walking/sitting company.
+	DogWalking is a responsive web app built with PHP and JavaScript.
+This site was built as a marketing tool for a dog walking/sitting company.

 # Image Gallery
 	One of the most notable features is a dynamic image gallery that repopulates every time the parent article is opened.
 To properly display these images, this website takes advantage of the fslightbox.js library.

 # Contact Form
 	The contact form was developed with PHP's PHPMailer library using an external SMTP server.
-The form leverages AJAX to submit the contact request seamlessly and intuitively as well as displaying any mailing error codes to the client.
+The form leverages Ajax to submit the contact request seamlessly and intuitively as well as displaying any mailing error codes to the client.

 # Disclaimer
-This website is based from a template found on the web.
+	This site is based from a template found on the web.
 Below are the original creators' comments about the template:
 		This is Dimension, a fun little one-pager with modal-ized "pages" and a cool depth effect (click on a menu item to see what I mean).
 Simple, fully responsive, and kitted out with all the usual pre-styled elements you'd expect.
 		Hope you dig it :)

 # Resources
 These are some resources I found helpful while creating this project.
 If you want to build something similar and don't know where to start, skim these resources alongside the dogWalking source code.